Swiss Red Cross Commission escape: Exploration of the castle

-Whilst the wooden horse tunnel was being dug, Bruce and Tunstall, were planning, after they had escaped from the castle grounds, to steal an aircraft from Kassel airfield to fly to Basle Switzerland.
+Whilst the wooden horse tunnel was being dug, Bruce and Tunstall, were planning, after they had escaped from the castle grounds, to steal an aircraft from Kassel airfield to fly to Basel, Switzerland.
 To do this they also created Luftwaffe uniforms.
 As the tunnel was being dug by other prisoners, Bruce and Tunstall were also in the process of exploring the castle and keeping their options open for other escape possibilities in case the tunnel route was found.
 At this time, Bruce and Tunstall got to know a new prisoner called Eustace Newborn who was in the wooden horse tunnel syndicate.
 Newborn was a South African airman with plenty of experience flying Junkers Ju 52 and Junkers Ju 86 airplanes.
 Needing his experience with Junkers Ju 52 airplanes, Newborn joined their escape team.
 In the escape it was decided Tunstall, who could speak better German, would be a Feldwebel and Bruce and Newborn would be privates.

 Bruce, Newborn and Tunstall also wanted to explore a walled off flat.
 Inside the daily hustle of the castle and at the same time as Bruce, Newborn and Tunstall were planning on exploring a flat, Eric Foster and Joe Barker, who were planning a laundry cart escape, were taking a similar interest in the impressive architecture of the building.
 Though their interest was for the first floor of the building, not the same flat that interested Bruce, Newborn and Tunstall.
 At this moment in time, both groups did not know that they each had a keen interest in this area of the castle.
 Foster claims in his book it was "bad form" for want-to-be escapees to ask upfront questions about planned escapes involving other groups.